Path Partitions of Phylogenetic Networks: Unrooted forest-based networks

 A \emph{leaf} in an undirected graph is a vertex with degree 1.
 An {\em unrooted phylogenetic network} is a (simple), connected, undirected graph $N=(V,E)$ with non-empty leaf-set $L(N)$, and that contains no vertices with degree two \cite{francis2018tree,hendriksen2018tree}.
 The network $N$ is {\em binary} if every vertex in $V$ has degree 1 or 3, and it is {\em tree-based} if it contains a spanning tree with leaf set $L(N)$.
 Note that in contrast to the rooted case, it is NP-complete to decide if a binary unrooted phylogenetic network is tree-based \cite[Theorem 2]{francis2018tree}.

 We now introduce the concept of forest-based unrooted networks.
-In analogy with the rooted case, we call an unrooted phylogenetic network $N=(V,E)$ {\em forest-based} if it contains a spanning forest $F$ with leaf set $L(N)$, such that every edge in $E$ has its ends contained in different connected components of $F$, i.e., each tree of $F$ is an induced subgraph of $N$.
+In analogy with the rooted case, we call an unrooted phylogenetic network $N=(V,E)$ {\em forest-based} if it contains a spanning forest $F$ with leaf set $L(N)$, such that every edge in $E \setminus F$ has its ends contained in different connected components of $F$, i.e., each tree of $F$ is an induced subgraph of $N$.
 Note that, as in for directed networks, every forest-based unrooted phylogenetic network is tree-based, but that the converse may not hold.
 For example, we can take the network with vertex set $\{x,y,p,q,u,v\}$ and edge set $\{xp,pv,pu,uv,uq,vq,qy\}$, which has leaf set $\{x,y\}$ and has two possible spanning trees with leaf set $\{x,y\}$, namely the paths $x,p,v,u,q,y$ and $x,p,u,v,q,y$, neither of which are induced paths.

 Interestingly, if an unrooted phylogenetic network $N$ is forest-based then, in contrast to directed phylogenetic networks, it does not necessarily follow that $N$ contains an induced spanning forest with leaf set $L(N)$ that is the union of induced paths.
+Notice that in an undirected induced path, the two endpoints of the path are its leaves, unlike the directed induced paths which only contain one leaf (the vertex of outdegree $0$).
+The analogous notion of leaf IPP in undirected graphs therefore requires that each path has its \emph{two} endpoints in $L(N)$ (unless the path consists of a single vertex).
 Consider for example the unrooted network shown in Figure~\ref{fig:counter-ex-unrooted} on the left.
 It contains an induced spanning forest, as shown on the right.
 However, it is not too difficult to verify that this network contains no leaf IPP.
 Indeed, if we assume that such a leaf IPP exists, the central vertex of this network is adjacent to two vertices.
 Thus, one of the neighboring subnetworks of that central vertex must itself admit a leaf IPP, which can be seen to be impossible.

 It could be interesting to characterize forest-based unrooted phylogenetic networks that do have this property.
 Note that if $N$ is tree-based, then it does have a path partition whose paths all end in $L(N)$, since we can clearly partition any subdivision tree into paths having this property.